-The HP model is introduced by Dill [8, 16].
-It is a lattice model that is based on the fact that for folding the most important difference between amino acids is their hydrophobicity, i.e., how much they are repelled from a mass of water.
+The HP model is introduced by Dill [5, 11].
+It is based on the fact that for folding the most important difference between amino acids is their hydrophobicity, i.e., how much they are repelled from a mass of water.
 The reason is that hydrophobicity is the main driving force to fold a molecule into the native conformation (at least for of small globular proteins).
 In the HP model all 20 different amino acids are classified into two types: hydrophobic or non-polar (H) and hydrophilic or polar (P).